hashicorp/terraform-provider-google/website/docs/r/workstations_workstation_config.html.markdown

 * `workstation_config_id` -
   (Required)
-  The ID of the workstation cluster config.
+  The ID to be assigned to the workstation cluster config.

 * `workstation_cluster_id` -
   (Required)
-  The name of the workstation cluster.
+  The ID of the parent workstation cluster.

 * `location` -
   (Required)